Critical asymptotic behaviour in the SIR model: Appendix

 By Proposition 4.1.1 of \cite{KL} the metric space $\pare{\CAL D, d_{\text{SK}}}$ is Polish. $\CAL D^2$ is endowed with the product topology and the distance

 for every $\underline\Pi=\pare{\Pi^0, \Pi^1}, \underline{\tilde\Pi}=\pare{\tilde\Pi^0, \tilde\Pi^1}\in\CAL D^2$.

-The following theorem guarantees the tightness of the sequence $P^\gamma$ defined in section \ref{sez2}. \begin{teorema} The sequence $P^\gamma$ is tight. \end{teorema} \begin{proof} The tightness of the sequence $P^\gamma$ follows once we prove the tightness of the sequences of the correspondent marginals $P^{\gamma,0}$ and $P^{\gamma,1}$.
+The following theorem guarantees the tightness of the sequence $P^\gamma$ defined in Section \ref{sez2}. \begin{theorem} The sequence $P^\gamma$ is tight. \end{theorem} \begin{proof} The tightness of the sequence $P^\gamma$ follows once we prove the tightness of the sequences of the correspondent marginals $P^{\gamma,0}$ and $P^{\gamma,1}$.
 We only prove it for $P^{\gamma, 0}$ as the other case is analogous.
-According to chapter 4 of \cite{KL}, to conclude, it is sufficient to show that the following conditions hold \begin{enumerate} \item $\forall t\in [0,T]$ e $\forall \epsilon>0$ there exist a compact set $K(t,\epsilon )\subset \CAL M_1^+$ such that \item $\forall \epsilon>0$ where $I_T$ is the family of the all stopping times bounded by $T$. \end{enumerate} The first condition is trivially satisfied because $\CAL M_1^+$ is compact (see \cite{Bo}).
+According to chapter 4 of \cite{KL}, to conclude, it is sufficient to show that the following conditions hold \begin{enumerate} \item $\forall t\in [0,T]$ and $\forall \epsilon>0$ there exist a compact set $K(t,\epsilon )\subset \CAL M_1^+$ such that \item $\forall \epsilon>0$ where $I_T$ is the family of all stopping times bounded by $T$. \end{enumerate} The first condition is trivially satisfied because $\CAL M_1^+$ is compact (see \cite{Bo}).
 To prove the second condition, fix $\tau\in I_T$, $\varepsilon>0$ and observe that

 Choosing $N\in\BB N$ such that $\ds{\sum_{k=N+1}^{+\infty}\frac{1}{2^k}<\frac{\varepsilon}{2}}$ we have that

 For every $k\in \BB N$, by \eqref{5} we get

 where $C_k=\beta\|J\|_\infty \|f_k\|_\infty$.
 By \eqref{4567} and \eqref{rana} we get that, for every $\tau\in I_T$,